garyaiki/Scala-Algorithms/README.md

 [info] - should calulate total weight of edges in tinyEWG MST [info] - should find expected edges in a MST
 [info] - should be acyclic
-[info] - should find wnen it has a spanning forest [info] - should validate a minimal spanning forest [info] - should calulate total edge weight of mediumEWG MST [info] - should calulate total edge weight of largeEWG MST
+[info] - should find when it has a spanning forest [info] - should validate a minimal spanning forest [info] - should calulate total edge weight of mediumEWG MST [info] - should calulate total edge weight of largeEWG MST